Virginia Senate Committee Kills Cyber Flashing Bill

 Senator Joseph Morrissey, D-Richmond, said the law as written would face a strict scrutiny standard, or a test against constitutional issues, if applied and the broadness of the measure could include photos of paintings or sculptures in museums.

-“To say this bill has First Amendment, herculean constitutional problems is the understatement of the century,” said the lawmaker who spent a year in jail for sending sexual photos of a former underage receptionist to a long-time friend in 2013.
+“To say this bill has First Amendment, herculean constitutional problems is the understatement of the century,” said the lawmaker who spent a year in jail after sending sexual photos of a former underage receptionist to a long-time friend in 2013.

 So-called cyber flashing laws have gained popularity since New York and Texas passed similar measures in recent years.